Laguna Beach

 Ocean View Happy Hour

-Laguna Beach is built on a coastline of cove-and-cliff geography, which means happy hour with a Pacific view isn’t a rare amenity here — it’s a basic format that a dozen venues compete in.
-Cliffside dining rooms in south Laguna sit at table-to-water distances measured in feet, not blocks.
-Downtown rooftop bars give the wider-angle view from one floor up.
+Laguna Beach is built on a coastline of cove-and-cliff geography, which means happy hour with a Pacific view isn't a rare amenity here.
+It's a basic format that a dozen venues compete in.
+The downtown-corridor cliffside dining rooms (The Cliff Restaurant, Driftwood Kitchen, Mozambique) sit at table-to-water distances measured in feet, not blocks.
+Las Brisas in north Laguna takes the iconic Main Beach overlook position.
+The Rooftop Lounge downtown gives the wider-angle view from one floor up.
 Open patios in the Heisler Park area put you at sand level with the surf line in your direct line of sight.
-Each format trades something different: cliffside spots get the most dramatic view but require a reservation; rooftops offer more casual order-at-the-bar service but with downtown ambient noise; sand-level patios are the most walkable from Main Beach but have shorter view sightlines.
+Each format trades something different: cliffside spots get the most dramatic view but require a reservation, rooftops offer more casual order-at-the-bar service but with downtown ambient noise, sand-level patios are the most walkable from Main Beach but have shorter view sightlines.

-The venues below all combine an ocean view with an actual happy hour program — discounted drink and food prices, defined time windows, and a real menu rather than a $2-off discount on the regular list.
-Pricing is on the higher end of the Laguna HH spectrum ($7–$11 cocktails is typical), but food specials at these venues are usually the strongest part of the deal: oysters, crudo, and shareable seafood plates show up across most menus.
-Sunset timing (roughly 6pm in summer, 4:45pm in winter) is the soft cutoff for the prime view, most restaurant Happy hour windows extend past sunset on weekdays.
+The venues below all combine an ocean view with an actual happy hour program: discounted drink and food prices, defined time windows, and a real menu rather than a $2-off discount on the regular list.
+Pricing is on the higher end of the Laguna HH spectrum ($7 to $11 cocktails is typical), but food specials at these venues are usually the strongest part of the deal.
+Oysters, crudo, and shareable seafood plates show up across most menus.
+Sunset timing (roughly 8 pm in summer, 4:45 pm in winter) is the soft cutoff for the prime view.
+Most venues' HH windows extend past sunset on weekdays.

 Updated · 8 venues